Manaslu Circuit Trek in Monsoon: Complete Guide for Rainy Season Trekking

 They treat you in a good way and make your trek worth it.

-• Green and lush scenery.
+Green and lush scenery

 Rain at Manaslu changes the landscape completely.
 Forests in the Manaslu Conservation Area turn deep green.
 It is best for photography.

+Wildflowers bloom along the path.
+Waterfalls pour down hillsides that are dry in other seasons.
 For those who love nature, this is the trail at its most alive.
 It is really beautiful.

-• Clear views at a higher elevation.
+Clear views at a higher elevation

 Above the cloud line, the air is often washed clean after rain.
 On a good morning near the pass, you can see Manaslu (8,163m) and the surrounding peaks with striking clarity.